Most Popular Breakfast Restaurants, Ranked

 Though the pancake choices at the Original Pancake House are seemingly endless, we can't help but favor the simple and classic strawberry ones.
 They come with sliced strawberries, whose tanginess complements the sweetness of the powdered sugar.

 Bottom Line: Biscuitville

-As of 2021, the chain has 62 locations throughout Virginia and North Carolina.
+The chain now has over 70 locations throughout Virginia and North Carolina.
 Of course, you can add a side of grits to your biscuits or to any other meal for that matter.
 The menu also has other regular breakfast items like eggs with bacon, pancakes and English muffins.
 We will be honest, though, the fresh biscuits are the only thing that separates this restaurant from any other regular breakfast chain.
 And while they're OK, they won't be the best biscuits you've ever had.